17 June 2021

 In addition to the requirements in the Law, a company's M&A will normally contain provisions relating to the payment of dividends and distributions.
-The directors of the company must make sure they are familiar with these provisions and comply with them in addition to the requirement of the Law.
+The directors of the company must make sure they are familiar with these provisions and comply with them in addition to the requirements of the Law.

-Sometimes the divident/distribution provisions in the company's M&A will be more restrictive than the requirements of the Law, especially if the M&A have not kept pace with changes to the Law.
+Sometimes the dividend/distribution provisions in the company's M&A will be more restrictive than the requirements of the Law, especially if the M&A have not kept pace with changes to the Law.
 Where this is the case, the directors may want to amend these provisions so the company can enjoy the flexibility allowed by the Law.